warolv/jenkins-eks/README.md

 * Create a DNS record with route53 which points to Ingress entry point
 * How to install and configure 'cert-manager' for the EKS cluster which uses CertManager and Let's Encrypt certificates

-## How to install and configure Jenkins to your EKS cluster
+## How to install and configure Jenkins to your EKS cluster topics

 * How to install Jenkins using helm
 * How to attach the persistent volume to Jenkins master